 Giants Ridge near Biwabik, Minn.
 This Iron Range resort is an hour closer than Lutsen for Twin Citians and has superb grooming, a pleasant chalet with an espresso shop and good deals on lift tickets and accommodations.

-Its own Lodge at Giants Ridge is a good value for ski-in, ski-out lodgings.
-Skiers on a budget can stay at the Sports Dorm
+at Giants Ridge is a good value for ski-in, ski-out

 Welch Village near Red Wing.
 This is a very pretty, wooded hill in the Mississippi River bluffs, less than an hour south of the Twin Cities.
 It has many options for lessons out of its SkiLink Learning Center.

-Burnsville.
-This hill alongside Interstate 35, just south of Minneapolis, is where Olympian Lindsey Vonn first honed
+Buck Hill in Burnsville.
+This hill alongside Interstate 35, just south of Minneapolis, is where Olympian Lindsey Vonn first honed her techniques.